LeNitrous/tasker/README.md

-# Kokoro-Base
+# Tasker
-The base bot framework used to run the BanG Dream! data-viewer bot.
-Built with Node.js and Discord.js.
+The base bot framework built with Node.js and Discord.js.
 To see the bot in-action, feel free to visit my [Discord Server](https://discord.gg/77Wpjvm)

 ## Requirements
 - [Node.js 6.0.0](https://nodejs.org/en/) or newer